sdobreff/advanced-analytics/readme.txt

 3. **Setting reset / import / export** - You can upload or reset plugin settings from here.

 == Changelog ==

+= 1.3.0 =
+* Code optimizations and functionality enhancements.
+More of WP deprecated events are now support.
+First version of Cron manager introduced (multisite is not fully supported yet and functionalities are limited)

 = 1.2.0 =
 * Code optimizations and functionality enhancements.
 Console now shows lines the way PHP error log stores them (not in reverse order).
 The new errors (count) is now shown next to the admin menu item.
 Admin bar size is reduced.